-Whether it’s red wine or white wine, we’ll help take the guess work out of your Thanksgiving wine pairings.
+Whether it’s red wine or white wine, I’ll help take the guess work out of your Thanksgiving wine pairings.

 Wondering what wines to pair with your Thanksgiving dinner?
 Here are a few of the most popular types of wines, both red and white, from which to choose.

 White Wine Pairing for Your Thanksgiving Dinner